1.

 The covenant theme running through Numbers and Deuteronomy reminds us of the deep, binding relationship between God and His people, marked by promises, obligations, and mutual fidelity.
 For believers today, this reinforces the idea that faith is not just about individual belief but involves a covenant relationship with both God and His church/body.

 It calls believers to remember God's faithfulness and promises, to live out the covenant in daily life through love, service, and obedience, and to pass on these covenantal truths to future generations.
-We pass on our relationship with God through the proclamation of the gospel, we are obligated to teach the future generation how to maintain their covenant with God through knowledge of His word and obedience.
+We pass on our relationship with God through the proclamation of the gospel, and we are obligated to teach the future generation how to maintain their covenant with God through knowledge of His word and obedience.

 These lessons from Numbers and Deuteronomy invite us to reflect on our relationship with God, the importance of the church and church leadership in our spiritual journey.